asconix/rfcs/rfcs/0057-secrets-for-services.md

 function and here it's just trivially the file-name (this of course does not allow for file extensions).

-Those secrets are then made acessible to the target service unit definitions as arguments passed into a lambda within the scope.
-Those arguments then point to some private location within the namespace - in our case `secret1 -> /tmp/secret1`.
+These secrets are then made acessible to the target service's unit definitions as arguments passed into a lambda within the scope.
+These arguments then point to some private location within the namespace - in our case `secret1 -> /tmp/secret1`.

-The resolution and location is decided by the inner workings of the implementation and should be rather unimportant to the user, as it could potentially change, if other private locations besides `/tmp` become available.
-It is of course still possible to just point to the file locations given the knowledge, but is less convenient and would not result in build time errors when wrong paths are specified - thus the arguments add a little bit of convenience and safety, aside from the indirection they offer.
+The resolution and location of the secrets is decided by the implementation and should be of little concern to the user as it could potentially change if other private locations besides `/tmp` become available.
+It is still possible to point to the file locations, but is less convenient and would not result in build time errors when wrong paths are specified - thus the arguments add a little bit of convenience and safety, aside from the indirection they offer.

 For every service defined this way in a scope, a side-car container is generated _per service_ and wired up with the target service.
 This means that the ability to create a scope does not break isolation between multiple target services but can add a little bit of developer convenience.

-For this the target service is forced/asserted to utilize `PrivateTmp=true`.

 A working POC example can be found in https://github.com/d-goldin/nix-svc-secrets/blob/master/secrets-test.nix.
+In this example the target service is forced/asserted to utilize `PrivateTmp=true`.

 For the above simple case, the generated service definitions looks like the following:

-side-car service:
+Side-car service:

 ```
 [Unit]